Milan-960/Moonlight-films/README.md

 npm start
 ```

-## To be able to watch the movies you would need to have your API
+## To be able to watch the movies you would need to have your API in .env

 ```
 REACT_APP_API_KEY=MOVIE API